IronThistle/RUIN_SC_Timers/README.md

 # RUIN SC Timers ⏱️

-A lightweight, standalone Windows application designed for tracking Star Citizen (SC) timers.
-This tool helps you keep track of critical cooldowns and events without needing to tab out of your game.
+A lightweight, standalone Windows timer application designed for tracking SC RUIN Contested Zone timers.
+This tool helps you keep track of critical cooldowns without needing to tab out of your game.
+It has a transparency setting and always on top option.

 ## 🚀 How to Download & Run